-The 175,000 square meter Grunewaldsee is located on the edge of the Grunewald in southwestern Berlin.
-It is part of Berlin's largest coherent dog run area, so you should like dogs if you walk along its banks, as there are a lot of Berliners with dogs, especially on sunny weekends.
+The 175,000 square meter Grunewaldsee is located on the edge of the Grunewald in the southwest of Berlin.
+It's part of Berlin's largest contiguous dog walking area, so you should like dogs when walking along its shores, as there are a lot of Berliners with dogs here, especially on sunny weekends.

-The Grunewald hunting lodge (built in 1542) and the Paulsborn inn (built around 1800 as a homestead, later also used as a forest house) are located on Lake Grunewald.
+The Grunewald hunting lodge (built in 1542) and the Paulsborn inn (built around 1800 as a farmstead, later also used as a forester's house) are located on the Grunewaldsee.

 August 18, 2016